Best Basement Windows for Security in Ohio (Ranked 2026)

 Updated 2026 | By Glass Block HQ

 If basement security is your goal, focus on solutions that actually prevent forced entry (FBI crime data confirms residential burglary remains a top property crime) — not just solutions with slightly stronger glass.
-Here is an honest ranking based on our experience across thousands of Ohio installations over 20+ years.
+Here is an honest ranking based on our experience across thousands of Ohio installations since 2004.

 What Makes a Basement Window Actually Secure?